Let’s Have Fun with Dog Agility at the Park

 Introducing agility commands

 Once your dog has mastered basic obedience commands, it's time to introduce agility-specific commands.
-Commands like “tunnel,” “jump,” “weave,” and “table” will help your dog through different agility obstacles.
+Commands like “tunnel,” “jump,” “weave,” and “table” will help guide your dog through different agility obstacles.
 Use consistent gestures or verbal cues to communicate these commands to your dog, and reinforce desired behaviors with rewards.
 Gradually increase the difficulty level by introducing combinations of agility commands and challenging obstacles.

 Training for specific obstacles